microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

     ![The results from the User Access query.](media/iothub-investigate-2.png "Run the query")

-    > **Note** Are you suprised by the results?
+    > **Note**: Are you surprised by the results?
 Having a device on the internet provides opportunity for bad actors to gain access to your device!

 6. Highlight the query, then select **Run**.
 Review the results.